 So that’s how I make sure that I never lose a photo again.

-I know a lot of this is seems quite expensive, but the great thing is that it can always be scaled up or down.
+I know a lot of this is seems quite expensive.
+But the great thing is that you can always scale it up or down.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: